 In recognition of our momentous milestone of 100 years of educating young women, all former and current staff are invited to celebrate your extraordinary contribution to our school.

-This very special week, commemorating one hundred years of excellence in girls’ education, will include a Founder’s Day Service at St George’s Cathedral and festivities for students and staff.
+This very special week, commemorating one hundred years of excellence in girls’ education, will include a Founder’s Day Centenary Eucharist at St George’s Cathedral and festivities for students and staff.

 A place for performing arts

 Our Lady Wardle Performing Arts Centre is the perfect performance space for our aspiring musicians, dancers and thespians.
 A highlight on the School calendar is CAPAF and in particular the Wearable Art Parade.
 The 2013 Art Captain recalls "the theme was Rococo and we were told to think Maria Antoinette and over the top embellishments.
 These decorations really added to the vibrancy and authenticity of the show".

 Teaching and learning at St Mary’s has changed in many ways over the years but reports remain a part of school life.
 Now electronically published, rather than handwritten, reports provide a fuller account of each student's progress than the handful of words in days gone by.